nicolenocera/cybersecurity-portfolio/Projects/Ice/README.md

 - Most warnings are normal Windows noise.
 - Filtering is so much easier than scrolling through thousands of logs.
 - I’m starting to recognize common event IDs and what they mean.
-- Even small projects like this help me build confidence with real security tools.
+- Even small projects like this help me build confidence with security tools.

----

-## Why this project is here
-This is part of my cybersecurity learning portfolio.
-I’m teaching myself and doing hands-on practice with whatever I have available.
-Reading logs is a big part of security work, so this project helps me build that skill.

-## Why this project is here
-This is part of my cybersecurity learning portfolio.
-I’m teaching myself and doing hands-on practice with whatever I have available.
-Reading logs is a big part of security work, so this project helps me build that skill.